 Turkeys and pumpkins and Pilgrims, oh my!
-As preparations are probably well under way in anticipation tomorrow of the fourth Thursday of November, I hope you will be as fortunate as I am to gather with all your loved ones to give thanks.
+As you prepare for this year’s holidays, I hope you will be as fortunate as I am to gather with all your loved ones to give thanks.

-I know I have so much to be thankful for this year… a beautiful new grandson, the chance to spend the summer reconnecting and traveling with my children, the good health and well-being of my family… that I can count myself among the extremely blessed!
+I know I have so much to be thankful for this year… beautiful grandchildren, the chance to spend time reconnecting and traveling with my children, the good health and well-being of my family… that I can count myself among the extremely blessed!

 And, I certainly don’t want to overlook the most amazing community ever!
 Thanks to you — and your support, your inspiring messages, your results-driven dedication and your eagerness for whatever message I may have — you give true meaning and purpose to my work.

 As you know, a lot of what we talk about and work toward together involves overcoming obstacles, expanding our skill sets, opening our hearts and minds, creating new opportunities and exploring fresh horizons.
 Just like the Pilgrims did almost 400 years ago.
-And, I want to ask you to take just a couple of minutes today to mentally take a break from thoughts about the upcoming abundant turkey feast, the 60-inch HD football action and the online shopping to really think about the Pilgrims and that very first Thanksgiving.
+And, I want to ask you to take just a couple of minutes today to mentally take a break from thoughts about the upcoming celebrations, all of the 60-inch HD football action, and the online shopping to really think about the Pilgrims and that very first Thanksgiving.

 Can you imagine leaving EVERYTHING behind you, booking passage for a dangerous voyage on a leaky boat (you could hardly put the Mayflower in the same category as anything we would call a ship) and setting off into the truly unknown for a months-long journey with the plan of never being able to return to your home?!